Pontoon update page

 building new pontoons?

 By the Pontoon Construction Project’s completion date, crews will have constructed 33 pontoons, 21 of which will be 360 feet long, 75 feet wide, and nearly 30 feet tall.
 These pontoons are the largest ever built in Washington.
-Once complete, each batch of pontoons will be floated out of the casting basin, inspected, and towed into place on Lake Washington where they will serve as the floating foundation for the new SR 520 bridge.
+Once complete, each batch of pontoons is floated out of the casting basin, inspected, and later towed into place on Lake Washington where they will serve as the floating foundation for the new SR 520 bridge.
+An additional 44 stability pontoons are being constructed in Tacoma, Wash. as part of a separate contract.

 The End Result

-The pontoons for the SR 520 bridge will improve safety and reliability.
-They will be designed and built to:
+The pontoons for the SR 520 floating bridge will improve safety and reliability.
+They are designed to:

 - Withstand a 1,000-year earthquake event.